muratk5n/thirdwave/en/README.md

 ---

-"Support Ukraine" rhetoric is also partly there to cover up previous fucks up of the West, especially of Britain and US.
+"Support Ukraine" rhetoric is also partly there to cover up previous fuck ups of the West, especially of Britain and US.
 If we treat UKR gov as good capable leaders only lacking some weapons under the attack of a mean Russia, then their mistakes get erased, forgotten